[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

 OPTIMIZE TABLE

-However, care must be taken when using v3.05.
+However, you need to be careful when using v3.05.

-The standard support period for v3.05 isAbout 1 year laterofJanuary 2025Therefore, you will need to upgrade to the next version (not yet available) within one year.
+The standard support period for v3.05 isAbout 1 year laterofJanuary 2025Therefore, you will need to upgrade to the next version (not currently available) within one year.

-The standard support period for v3.04, which is provided as the LTS for Aurora MySQL, isOctober 2026Therefore, I would have liked to choose this option if possible, but if you cannot accept the current behavior, v3.05 may be an option.
+The standard support period for v3.04, which is provided as an LTS for Aurora MySQL, isOctober 2026So, I would have preferred to choose this option if possible, but if you cannot accept the current behavior, v3.05 may be an option.

 Workaround 2: When executing ALTERSpecify

 Another workaround is to execute ALTER.
-We confirmed that by specifying this and executing the command, the INPLACE method is not used, thereby avoiding the issue.
+We confirmed that by specifying this and executing it, the issue can be avoided because the INPLACE method is not used.

 There are three methods for ALTER.

-Each method has its own characteristics as shown in the table below.
+Each method has the following characteristics as shown in the table below.

-If ALGORITHM is not specified for the ALTER statement, the available execution method will be automatically selected in the following order: INSTANT → INPLACE → COPY.
+If no ALGORITHM is specified for the ALTER statement, the executable method will be automatically selected in the order INSTANT → INPLACE → COPY.

 Please refer to the official documentation here to see which methods are available for ALTER statement operations.

-OPTIMIZE TABLE is executed INPLACE except for temporary conditions.
+OPTIMIZE TABLE is performed inplace except for temporary conditions.

-In this verification example, we verify by adding a column, but in reality, adding a column can be avoided by executing it with INSTANT except for some conditions.
+In this verification example, we are verifying the addition of a column, but in reality, when adding a column, this can be avoided by running it as INSTANT, excluding some conditions.

-As shown in the table above,The fatal drawback of this is that a lock is placed on the table from the start of ALTER execution until its completion.
+As shown in the table above,The fatal drawback of this is that a lock is placed on the table from the start of ALTER execution until it is completed.

-This means that during that time, a write lock will be placed on the relevant table, and unless you stop write queries to MySQL by putting the system into maintenance mode, users will be affected.
+This means that a write lock will be placed on the relevant table during that time, so unless you stop write queries to MySQL by putting the system into maintenance mode, users will be affected.

-If you absolutely cannot upgrade Aurora MySQL from your current environment, please use thisI think I'll have to use the following method.
+If you absolutely cannot upgrade Aurora MySQL from your current environment, please try thisI think I'll have to use the method below.

-In addition,However, depending on the load of the environment, problems may arise due to the acquisition of an exclusive metadata lock when deleting old tables.
+In addition,However, depending on the load on the environment, problems may arise due to the acquisition of an exclusive metadata lock when deleting the old table.

 Workaround 3: Use pt-online-schema-change

-A detailed explanation of this tool was provided by me a few years ago.Write for Tech BlogSo, please refer to that.
+A detailed explanation of this tool was given by me a few years ago.Write on a tech blogSo, please refer to that.

 When you execute ALTER on table A in pt-osc, the behavior is as follows:

-- Create a working table "_tableA_new" with the same structure as "tableA".
+1. Create a work table "_tableA_new" with the same structure as "tableA".

-- Create a trigger and insert/delete/update operations in "Table A" are reflected in "_Table A_new"
+1. Create a trigger so that inserts, deletes, and updates to "Table A" are reflected in "_Table A_new"

-Below is the execution log that is output when you actually run pt-osc.
+Below is the execution log that is output when pt-osc is actually executed.

-You can see that the process is exactly as explained.
+You can see that the process is performed exactly as described.

-The reason why this issue can be avoided by using pt-osc is because of the mechanism of pt-osc.
+The reason why this issue can be avoided by using pt-osc is that the pt-osc mechanism

-1. Create a working table "_tableA_new" with the same structure as "tableA".
-2. Execute ALTER TABLE on "_tableA_new".
+1. Create a work table "_tableA_new" with the same structure as "tableA."
+2. Execute ALTER TABLE on "_tableA_new."

 Therefore, even if INPLACE processing is running in the background, it will not affect the existing table A.

-Because pt-osc is a third-party tool, I don’t think AWS will recommend it as a workaround, but it’s good to keep it in mind as a possible solution if you are unable to upgrade your Aurora MySQL version.
+Since pt-osc is a third-party tool, AWS probably won't recommend it as a workaround, but it might be a good idea to keep it in mind as a workaround if you can't upgrade your Aurora MySQL version.

-However, even when using this pt-osc, a metadata lock will be generated on the original table when creating a trigger or swapping tables.
+However, even when using this pt-osc, a metadata lock will be placed on the original table when creating a trigger or swapping tables.

-This issue may occur depending on the load on your environment.
+This issue may occur depending on the load on the environment.

 Conclusion